About This Series

 Last week, I reviewed the children’s beginning reader book (Level 1) called “Earth Day” written by Margaret McNamara and illustrated by Mike Gordon available at FunBrain Junior website.
 Today I am very excited to have discovered this Mini Astronaut’s Handbook from Usborne Publishing for my astronomy-obsessed son.
 Written by

-For the uninitiated, Kindle e-books are not just for reading them through your kindle reader.
+For the uninitiated, Kindle e-books are not just for reading them through your Kindle reader.
 You can read them even if you do not own a kindle.
 Any phone, tablet or PC can be used for reading these e-books by installing the corresponding app for free on your respective devices.
 Please refer to this link for more information and download options.

 About The Book

 This book was published in association with the UK Space Agency and the European Space Agency, and describes in a fun, child-friendly way how to become an astronaut, what kind of training is needed as a prerequisite for the profession, how do astronauts travel to space and finally what do they do when they are up there.
 This free ebook is the mini-version of The Usborne Official Astronaut’s Handbook.
-With a foreword from ESA astronaut Tim Peake, the first British astronaut to embark on a mission to the International Space Station, this highly illustrated ebook is a great find for children who love all things astronomy.
+With a foreword from ESA astronaut Tim Peake, the first British astronaut to embark on a mission to the International Space Station, this highly illustrated e-book is a great find for children who love all things astronomy.

 - This may be a miniature version of the detailed handbook, but surprisingly every single page in the book is filled with enormous amount of information, without making the book boring and dull.

 - The book mentions the right age for reading it as 9-12 years, but overall the explanations are quite easy to understand even before that.
-Though some people would argue that it is a little too technical for smaller kids (and I will be inclined to agree partially), but my 4.5-year-old loves it!
+Though some people would argue that it is a little too technical for smaller kids (and I will be inclined to agree partially), my 4.5-year-old loves it!
 He may not understand all of the terms yet but he has recently developed the awareness that he is a “grown-up” and so refuses to read any fiction books (most of the times).
 And this one is just the right fit for his current interest category.

-- The illustrations are interesting and fun and can lead to many discussions with your little ones and is able to hold their attention for long.
+- The illustrations are interesting and fun and can lead to many discussions with your little ones and are able to hold their attention for long.
 They are equally crucial to tying up all the bits and pieces together.

 - Being a much smaller version of the original handbook, it may seem quite short (43 pages total from beginning to end), but I am glad it is short.
 Because reading it over and over again aloud to my son doesn’t give me a sore throat who is, right now, in love with it!